 \section{Abstract}

-While the symplectomorphism group of a symplectic manifold is well-understood as an infinite-dimensional Lie group, little is known about the Poisson diffeomorphism group of other classes of Poisson manifolds.
-In this paper we develop an approach to obtain Lie group structures on (subgroups of) the Poisson diffeomorphism groups of various classes of Poisson manifolds.
+By considering suitable Poisson groupoids, we develop an approach to obtain Lie group structures on (subgroups of) the Poisson diffeomorphism groups of various classes of Poisson manifolds.
 As applications, we show that the Poisson diffeomorphism groups of (normal-crossing) log-symplectic, elliptic symplectic, scattering-symplectic and cosymplectic manifolds are regular infinite-dimensional Lie groups.